Homemade Mayonnaise Recipe

 - 2 cups oil (500ml or half liter) I used peanut oil (see Note 1)

 - Place all ingredients in a bowl except the oil.
 Use a hand mixer or a whisk to whisk them together.
-Slowly add in the oil while you continuously whisk.
+Slowly drizzle in the oil while you continuously whisk.
 As you add the oil, the mayonnaise will thicken.
 Be sure to rest your hand for a few seconds in between if you are using your hand and you get tired (which is normal).
 Then continue whisking until all the oil is poured in.
 Your mayonnaise should be thick, luscious and so tasty!
 Use on salads, in sandwiches and in anything you will use mayonnaise.
 Store in an airtight container in the refrigerator for 1-2 weeks.